-Indigenous site threatened by flooding
+Indigenous site threatened by flooding, erosion

 “My job … I was asked a few years back to help protect this (Indigenous site).
 So this is what I’ve done.
 I’ve done everything I can, now it’s gone beyond my capabilities.”

-Now Vieraitis has asked for help, and on Saturday Dave Grey Eagle from Toronto visited the site and conducted a ceremony to help bring awareness to the situation.
+Now Vieraitis has asked for help, and on Saturday David Grey Eagle from Toronto visited the site and conducted a ceremony to help bring awareness to the situation.

 “What we’re trying to do is bring them (MTO) to the table to negotiate,” said Vieraitis, who wants to step back a bit and let the Indigenous groups negotiate.
 “And they are saying there’s no negotiations.

-“I am special envoy and chief negotiator for Anishinabek Nation and I report to Grand Chief Wabiska Mukwa,” said David Grey Eagle, from Toronto, wearing a medallion presented to his Mohawk ancestor by James Munroe, the fifth president of the United States.
+David Grey Eagle, wearing a medallion presented to his Mohawk ancestor by James Munroe, the fifth president of the United States, spoke to a small group gathered at the north end of the property near the culvert Saturday afternoon.

 “Today, this is really important.
 This (medallion) was given to my ancestor and my family in peace and friendship.
 Today, this is what these (four) flags are about.
 This about us renewing our relationships with government, police, community, bringing everybody together so we can have no more problems between us.